 Like most first-time marathoners, I sailed through 18 miles of my first marathon feeling like a million bucks.
 By 21 miles I wasn’t worth five cents.
 I faded badly over those final six miles.
 My second marathon was even worse.
 Run in hot and humid conditions, I was reduced to the marathoner’s survival shuffle even earlier.

 By my third marathon, I figured a few things out and voila! — no fade.
 I finally felt like I actually raced the full marathon distance and set a 10-minute personal best.
-Here are the three things that I find help fix that marathon fade.
+Here are the four things that I find help fix that marathon fade.

 Fix #1: Decrease Your Delta